InterCity (New Zealand): Hauraki Blue Cruises

 In 2009 Fullers GreatSights launched the cruise catamaran Ipipiri, a 44.5m (146 foot) vessel with four levels including sundeck, restaurant and bar, and 30 ocean view cabins offering accommodation for up to 60.
 Ipipiri operated in the Bay of Islands for five seasons as an overnight cruise ship and was available for conferences, events and weddings.

 In 2014 Ipipiri was relocated to Auckland.
 Trading as Hauraki Blue Cruises under the GreatSights brand, it offered overnight cruises, lunch cruises, and a charter venue for weddings, conferences and events in the Hauraki Gulf.
 Hauraki Blue Cruises ceased operating in July 2017.

 Skip Bus

-Skip Bus is a low cost, express bus company launched by InterCity in November 2018.
-It offers bus travel between many North Island destinations, including Whangārei, Auckland, Hamilton, Rotorua, Taupō, Tauranga and Wellington.
-Skip buses have been suspended since 25 March 2020 due to the COVID-19 pandemic and has not been reinstated since.
+Skip Bus was a low cost, express bus company launched by InterCity in November 2018.
+It offered bus travel between many North Island destinations, including Whangārei, Auckland, Hamilton, Rotorua, Taupō, Tauranga and Wellington.
+Skip buses have since been suspended since 25 March 2020 due to the COVID-19 pandemic and has not been reinstated since with the Skip Bus website no longer being active.